devopsdays/devopsdays-web/content/events/2016-madison/program.md

         <time>10:40-11:10</time>
       </div>
       <div class = "col-md-6 box">
-        Emily Dowdle - Humpty Dumpty: A Story of DevOps Gone Wrong
+        <a href="/events/2016-madison/program/emily-dowdle">Emily Dowdle - Humpty Dumpty: A Story of DevOps Gone Wrong</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->